The best early Black Friday deals you can shop right now

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Black Friday 2021: When does the UK sale start and what are the best early deals on vacuums, TVs and more
+Best Black Friday deals 2021: Today’s top UK sales on vacuums, TVs and more

 Consider this your ultimate cheat sheet to the offers that are not to be missed

-The countdown to Black Friday is on and with just four days to go until the main event we’ve already seen hundreds of early deals from keen-bean retailers such as Amazon, Currys, Very, John Lewis and Argos.
+The countdown to Black Friday is on and with just two days to go until the main event we’ve already seen hundreds of early deals from keen-bean retailers such as Amazon, Currys, Very, John Lewis and Argos.
 There are thousands of discounts to be had across a range of categories – from tech to home appliances and beauty – and thankfully we at IndyBest are here to bring you the best offers as they drop.

 While the sales event originated in the US as a way to kick-start the Christmas shopping season the day after Thanksgiving, it has since made its way across the pond and is no longer just a one-day bonanza.
 While Boots became the first major retailer to kick off its Black Friday event for 2021 on 1 November, plenty more have since followed suit, including Amazon, which is in the midst of 20 whole days of wallet-friendly offers in the run-up to the big day.